Come allenarsi nella Pole Dance in modo sicuro ed efficace

 • prioritize health, not speed

-The areas most at risk of injury in pole dancing
+The areas most at risk of injury in pole dance

 • shoulders and rotator cuff